-- 2. These large scale trials can be conducted in the experimental fields of Rice Research Stations at Pattambi, Kayamkulam Moncompu and Vyttila, Instructional Farm, Mannuthy, Agronomic Research Stations at Chalakudy and Karamana. - 3.
-The experiments can be commenced from the first crop season of 1979-80. - 4.
-High yielding varieties may be used for all the locations and in all seasons. - 5.
-The following treatments can be used for conducting trials. - i) Full doses of Nitrogen + P, K and amendements as recommended for the variety. - ii) 2/3 dose of Nitrogen + do + Bule green algaeeas soil culture @ 10kg/ha. - iii) 2/3 dose of Nitrogen + do - iv) 1/3 dose of nitrogen + do + Blugreen algae as soil culture @ 10/kg/ha. - v) 1/3 dose of mitrogen + do. - vi) If the trials are to be conducted as a large scale trial then a minimum area of 0.2 hectare per plot may be taken and the trial conducted as an unreplicated trial. - vii) As an alternative to (6) above if the experiment is to be conducted as a replicated trial a smaller plot of 5.8 x 3.6 m may be taken with 4 replications in the RBD. - viii) Observations to be recorded.
-Yield of grain and straw, No. of tillers, effective tillers, panicle length, No. of grains per panicle, 1000 grain weight etc. Soil samples will be collected before and after each crop for various dhemical and physical studies. - Date of start - : May 1979. - Likely date of completion : May 1981 11. - 12.
-Addl. facilities required - : Nil. - 13.
-Approximate cost - If this trial can be done with the regular allotment for the stations, no addl. expenditure would be involved.
+2. These large scale trials can be conducted in the experimental fields of Rice Research Stations at Pattambi, Kayamkulam Moncompu and Vyttila, Instructional Farm, Mannuthy, Agronomic Research Stations at Chalakudy and Karamana.

+3. The experiments can be commenced from the first crop season of 1979-80.

+4. High yielding varieties may be used for all the locations and in all seasons.

+5. The following treatments can be used for conducting trials.

+i)Full doses of Nitrogen + P, K and amendements as recommended for the variety.

+ii) 2/3 dose of Nitrogen + do + Bule green algaeeas soil culture @ 10kg/ha.

+iii) 2/3 dose of Nitrogen + do

+iv) 1/3 dose of nitrogen + do + Blugreen algae as soil culture @ 10/kg/ha.

+v) 1/3 dose of nitrogen + do.

+vi) If the trials are to be conducted as a large scale trial then a minimum area of 0.2 hectare per plot may be taken and the trial conducted as an unreplicated trial.

+vii) As an alternative to (6) above if the experiment is to be conducted as a replicated trial a smaller plot of 5.8 x 3.6 m may be taken with 4 replications in the RBD.

+viii) Observations to be recorded.
+Yield of grain and straw, No. of tillers, effective tillers, panicle length, No. of grains per panicle, 1000 grain weight etc. Soil samples will be collected before and after each crop for various dhemical and physical studies.

+10. Date of start : May 1979.

+11. Likely date of completion : May 1981

+12. Addl. facilities required : Nil.

+13. Approximate cost : If this training the start is the

+: If this trial can be done with the regular allotment for the stations, no addl. expenditure would be involved.

+KERALA AGRICULTURAL UNIV MASITY
-Faculty of Agriculture Department of Agricultural Chemistry.

-- 1. Name of Research Centre/ : Coconut Research Station, Pilicote.

-- 2. Project Number : AG.
+Faculty of Agriculture Der eartment of Agricultural Chemistry.
+1. Name of Research Centre/ Location 00 Coconut Research Station, Pilicode.
+2. Project Number 0 AG.
 21. 8.
 Chem 2201.

-- 3. Title of the Project

-Studies on the influence of raising cocoa as an intercrop in cocomut garden, on the chemical and microbiological characteristics of laterite soil.

-- 4. Name and designation of:

-- a) Leader : Dr.P.K.
+3. Title of the Project • Studies on the influer conut garden, on the chemic laterite soil. .co a1 of raising cocoa as an intercrop in and microbiological characteristics 4.
+Name and designation of: a) Leader : Dr.P.K.
 Narayanan Nambiar, Assoc.
 Prof. (Agrl.
-Chemistry).

-- b) Associate : 1.
-M.A.
+Chemistry). b) Associate : M.A.
 Hassan, Instructor (Agrl.
 Chem.)

-2. T.C.
+T.C.
 Radhakrishnan, Asst.
-Prof.

-(Plant Pathology).
+Prof. (Plant Pathology).